GUT-AI/gut-ai/README.rst

 DAO Foundation
 --------------

 The **GUT-AI Foundation** has a *supportive* role, while acting as a catalyst in order to accelerate the GUT-AI Initiative, but *without interfering* with the **decentralized** nature of the whole initiative.
 In other words, the GUT-AI Foundation is merely a *pure subset* of the initiative.
+The Foundation is currently in the process of becoming a Decentralized Autonomous Organization (DAO).

 Real-life impact
 ----------------